cvasquez23/portfolio-site/README.md

 to enable the website presence to grow with further functionalities to make the website accessible and relevant.

-- Current Website Administrator for
+- Current website administrator for
   [Isabella County](https://www.isabellacounty.org).

 - Involved in the production and implementation of the current Isabella